zeux/meshoptimizer/README.md

 ## Building

-meshoptimizer is distributed as a set of C++ source files.
-To include it into your project, you can use one of the two options:
+meshoptimizer is distributed as a C/C++ header (`src/meshoptimizer.h`) and a set of C++ source files (`src/*.cpp`).
+To include it in your project, you can use one of two options:

 * Use CMake to build the library (either as a standalone project or as part of your project)
 * Add source files to your project's build system

 The source files are organized in such a way that you don't need to change your build-system settings, and you only need to add the source files for the algorithms you use.
 They should build without warnings or special compilation options on all major compilers.
+If you prefer amalgamated builds, you can also concatenate the source files into a single `.cpp` file and build that instead.

+To use meshoptimizer functions, simply `#include` the header `meshoptimizer.h`; the library source is C++, but the header is C-compatible.

 ## Core pipeline